murchandamus/bips/bip-update-process.md

 #### Auxiliary Files

 BIPs may include auxiliary files such as diagrams.
 Auxiliary files must be included in a subdirectory for that BIP named `bip-XXXX`, where "XXXX" is the BIP number.
-The file names in the subdirectory do not need to adhere to a specific convention.
+File names in the subdirectory do not need to adhere to a specific convention.

 ## BIP status field